ASC-HS Data Protection Policy

 • The board of directors is ultimately responsible for ensuring that ASC-HS meets its legal obligations.

-• The DTO data protection officer, Miguel Sanchez Miguel, is responsible for:
+• The DPO data protection officer, Miguel Sanchez Miguel, is responsible for:

 o Keeping the board updated about data protection responsibilities, risks and issues.

 o Reviewing all data protection procedures and related policies, in line with an agreed schedule.

 o Arranging data protection training and advice for the people covered by this policy.

 o Handling data protection questions from staff and anyone else covered by this policy.

 o Dealing with requests from individuals to see the data ASC-HS holds about them (also called ‘subject access requests’).

 o Checking and approving any contracts or agreements with third parties that may handle the company’s sensitive data.

 • The CTO IT manager, Erki Kärblane, is responsible for: